silx-kit/pyFAI/doc/source/usage/tutorial/Parallelization/index.rst

 One of the limitation could be the repetitive allocation of buffers for output, but maybe python is able to handle this transparently.

-2. Multiprocessing: This is knows to be efficient under linux thanks to the `fork` mechanism but one has to use `spawn`, like under windows to be compatible with GPU processing.
+2. Multiprocessing: This is known to be efficient under Linux thanks to the `fork` mechanism but one has to use `spawn`, like under Windows to be compatible with GPU processing.
 One GPU can host up to 15 parallel instances.

 3. Dask/Joblib: this is a variant of the former, maybe a bit simpler to